blomfelt/bbt045/content/index.md

 > [!important]
 > Use the search function!
+If you cannot see the file explorer on the left or the table of contents on the right, consider zooming out.

 ## Week 1:
 - [[How to Connect to Remote Accounts]]